MetalBlockchain/metal-docs/docs/nodes/maintain/upgrade-your-metalgo-node.md

 ## Build from Source

-First clone our Github repo (you can skip this step if you’ve done this before):
+First clone our GitHub repo (you can skip this step if you’ve done this before):

 ```text
 git clone https://github.com/MetalBlockchain/metalgo.git